zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Many-to-one relation

-A _join model_ is declared to connect the two sides of the relation, using two one-to-one relations.
+A _join model_ is declared to connect the two sides of the relation using two one-to-one relations.

 Each side of the relation then establishes a one-to-many relation with the _join model_.